analogpixel/til/til/zookepper-check-alive.md

-# Check if zookeeper is alive
+# Zookeeper Check if alive

 to check if zookeeper is running and you can connect to it from your host you can run: